 1.)
 MEASUREMENTS: Measure around the narrowest part of your waist, widest part of your hips, bicep, chest, thigh and calf.
 I recommend a product like Myotape for this.
 Do this every week or every other week.

 2.)
-(Yes) Scale weight: Weigh yourself 4-5 times a week and look at TRENDS not individual numbers.
+(Yes) Scale weight: Weigh yourself 2-3 times a week and look at TRENDS not individual numbers.
 Coach yourself to take the EMOTIONAL part out of that number!!!!
+I get that it can be hard to use the scale for a lot of people – so if it doesn’t feel RIGHT for you – toss it out completely!

 3.)
 Your water intake: aim for ½ oz per lb of bodyweight on less active days and about 1 oz per lb of bodyweight on active days.